ghi-electronics/Docs/hardware/ucm/standard.md

 \**Available peripherals vary by model*

-Note that the system defines 12 GPIOs that are free from any other functions but most other peripheral pins may also support GPIO, giving the user several more GPIO pin options.
+Note that the system defines 12 GPIOs that are free from any other functions but most other peripheral pins also support GPIO, giving the user several more GPIO pin options -- keep in mind the standard does not guarantee this though.

 > [!Tip]
-> The [TinyCLR tutorials](../../software/tinyclr/tutorials/intro.md) is a good resource on using these peripherals.
+> The [TinyCLR tutorials](../../software/tinyclr/tutorials/intro.md) are a good resource on using these peripherals.

 ### UART (Universal Asynchronous Receiver Transmitter)